stackunderflowclub/.github/profile/README.md

 # Stack *Under*flow Club

 Hello!
-Stake Underflow Club at Carlmont High School is dedicated creating a community of Computer Science programmers, with a focus on AI and ML!
+Stack Underflow Club at Carlmont High School is dedicated to creating a community of Computer Science programmers passionate and focused on creating useful and cool AI and ML applications!
 We welcome techies of all levels to join and grow!

+Co-Presidents: Akhil, Alex, Leonard